roman-milk/roman-milk.github.io/incest-mom-n-son.md

  Simon, realizing he may have gone too far, apologized, "I'm so sorry, Nana."

  Glenda burst out laughing, "I'm just kidding.
 I'd eat cunt in a heartbeat if given the opportunity."
-Report_Story #2